SWITCHING IT ON IN THE OFF SEASON

 A family friendly light show, Bicheno Beams brings together locals and visitors alike for an unmissable annual celebration of the place we love.

+Bicheno Beams will be back in 2026!
+A FREE event, check-in from 6:00pm for a 6:30pm show.
 Come for two nights and see two different, alternating laser light shows.

 Event access is via the Burgess Street entrance of Bicheno Lions Park: 78 Burgess St, Bicheno, Tasmania 7215.

-29 June – 20 July 2024 | 15-minute laser light show | every night | check-in 5.30pm for a 6:00pm show | FREE event
+2026 dates will be announced soon | 15-minute laser light show | every night | check-in from 6:00pm for a 6:30pm show | FREE event

 More questions?
 Email our volunteer committee: info@nullbichenobeams.com